Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Targeted model calibration to adjust system stability

-Also note that this procedure is only possible when working with first-order VAR processes, which is the reason why we restricted ourselves to VAR(1) models only.

-In order to also determine the missing coefficients from equation \ref{VARvary}, we equate the VAR model from equation \ref{VARfixed} to the model from equation \ref{eq:VARfixedcomplex}, as both models describe the evolution for parameter values fixed to $\vec p_{init}$.
-By comparing coefficients, we obtain

-$A_p$ and $A_{op}$ are given as estimated in step 4 above.
-The errors of the coefficients, as well as their correlations, can be computed using error propagation techniques.
-We consider the errors of both VAR estimations (i.e. the estimation for fixed and for varying parameters) as independent, since they arise from independent data.

 \item[5.]
-Based on the estimated model from equation \ref{VARvary}, we choose new parameter values.
-This step is quite problem-specific.
-The goal is to maximize the largest eigenvalue of $A_o + A_{op} (\mathrm{Id}_{d_o} \otimes \vec p)$, without allowing the eigenvalue to exceed 1, as we only aim at reducing the stability of the fixed point, and do not intend to make it fully unstable.
+Based on the estimated model from Eq. \ref{eq:VARvary}, we choose new parameter values.
+Our goal here is to maximize the largest eigenvalue of $A_o + A_{op} (\mathbb{I}_{d_o} \otimes \vec p)$ (where we used Eq. \ref{eq:Kronecker}, and where $ \mathbb{I}_{d_o}$ is the Identity matrix of size $d_o \times d_o$ and $\otimes$ is the Kronecker product is defined in Eq. \ref{eq:Kronecker_product}).
+We do not allow the eigenvalue to exceed 1, as we only aim at reducing the stability of the fixed point, and do not intend to make it fully unstable.
+Other calibration targets are possible in different contexts.

-We also demand that the updated parameter values should not differ too much from the previous ones, as the model is only valid in a vicinity of these values.
-In addition, we preserve the mean values of the observables, which is equivalent to
+We also demand that the updated parameter values should not differ too much from the previous ones, as the VAR model is only valid in a vicinity of these values.
+In special cases, more efficient solutions are possible (e.g. the double-well potential in Sect. \ref{sec: Double well system}).
+In addition, we enforce a preservation of the mean values of the observables, which turns Eq. \ref{eq:VARvary} into

 with $\bar o$ denoting the initial equilibrium values of the observables.
-This condition is problem-specific and motivated by the fact that the mean state (for example of the climate system) is typically constrained by observations much better than model parameters or the stability of the state.
-We will describe precisely how parameters were updated when applying our method in the next section.
+This condition is motivated by the fact that the mean state (for example of the climate system) is typically constrained by observations much better than model parameters or the stability of the state.
+Appendix \ref{sec: step5_parameterupdates} provides details on how we use the above conditions to determine parameter updates.
+Model-specific details in applications of our method are discussed in the following section.

 \item[6.]
 After finding a new set of parameters, we replace $\vec p_{init}$ by the new parameter values and run the system until it equilibrates.
 After that, the whole process is repeated, now using the new parameter values. \end{itemize}